sindresorhus/query-string/readme.md

 Returns a string with the URL and a query string.

 Query items in the `query` property overrides queries in the `url` property.

+Fragment identifier in the `fragmentIdentifier` property overrides fragment identifier in the `url` property

 ```js
 queryString.stringifyUrl({url: 'https://foo.bar', query: {foo: 'bar'}});